searleser97/cpbooster/README.md

   cpbooster test   Run {program} against all available testcases or specific
-                   testcase if [--testid] option is set cpbooster new    Creates new configuration file with default values in /home/$USER or,if [--configPath] option is set, it writes in the specified path
+                   testcase if [--testid] option is set cpbooster new    Creates new configuration file with default values in /home/$USER or, if [--configPath] option is set, it writes in the specified path

 Options: